 Every element in the solver configuration XML is available as a Config class or a property on a Config class in the package namespace org.optaplanner.core.config.
-These Config classes are the Java representation of the XML format and they also provide the user-friendly way to assemble the runtime components (of the package namespace org.optaplanner.core.impl) into an efficient solver.
+These Config classes are the Java representation of the XML format.
+They build the runtime components (of the package namespace org.optaplanner.core.impl) and assemble them into an efficient Solver.